Mother and Child Scheme: Background

-Since the establishment of the Irish Free State in 1922 responsibility in the government for healthcare had lain with the Minister for Local Government and Public Health.
-No significant reform of healthcare occurred in this time and the Catholic Church still retained effective control through the ownership of hospitals and schools, while family doctors still largely practised in isolation of other medical professionals.
+Since the establishment of the Irish Free State in 1922, responsibility in the government for healthcare had lain with the Minister for Local Government and Public Health.
+No significant reform of healthcare occurred in this period and the Catholic Church retained effective control through the ownership of hospitals and schools, while family doctors still largely practised in isolation of other medical professionals.
+The Irish State's laissez-faire attitude meant it provided for only 16 per cent of all health spending in the country, almost all of it directed at the poorest in society.

-The Fianna Fáil TD Seán MacEntee started the process of reform as Minister for Local Government & Public Health in 1943.
-After the Second World War there was renewed optimism after the depression of the preceding decades.
-Once the Emergency was over the political agenda started to shift from Irish Civil War politics, which had dominated politics, to the domestic agenda and social issues.
-In particular issues like employment, health and housing came to the fore and this manifested itself in a move away from Fianna Fáil and Fine Gael.
+The Fianna Fáil TD Seán MacEntee started the process of reform as Minister for Local Government and Public Health in 1943.
+After the Second World War there was renewed optimism following the depression of the preceding decades.
+Once the Emergency was over, the political agenda began to shift from Irish Civil War politics, which had dominated for decades, towards domestic and social issues.
+Employment, health, and housing came to the fore, and this manifested itself in a move away from Fianna Fáil and Fine Gael.

+The first formal attempt to introduce a Mother and Child scheme was made in December 1945 by the Fianna Fáil Minister for Health, Conn Ward, a medical doctor and pugnacious politician.
+Ward was forced out of office by a political scandal in 1946, and the legislative task passed to his successor, Dr James Ryan.
+International trends, including the establishment of the National Health Service in the United Kingdom and comparable developments elsewhere in Europe, were by this point being closely watched by the Irish political system.
+Problems such as high infant mortality rates led to increased support for health reform.
+Ryan was also acutely aware that the provision of free healthcare for all citizens in Northern Ireland, while most people in the Republic continued to pay privately, would be a considerable impediment to ending partition.